A Guide to Clearing Algae Problems

-Is your pool clouded with unsightly green algae?
-If your kids would rather head down to the nearest swamp to play “Marco Polo” than dive into your home pool, it’s time make a change.
-Here are some pool maintenance tips to clear your algae problem.
+Is your pool clouded or covered with unsightly green algae?
+If your kids would sooner head down to the nearest swamp to play Marco Polo than dive into your pool, it’s time to take action.
+Here are some maintenance tips prepared by the experts at Purewater to help you clear your algae problem.

 Brush the Pool

 You didn’t think the pool chemicals would do all the work, did you?
 Brush the entirety of your pool surface to knock stubborn algae out of place and improve chlorine distribution to the algae spores.
 If you want to clear your algae problem, you need some elbow grease.

 A stagnant pool will invite algae to start growing again, so you need to circulate and keep your pool pump running.
 Otherwise, chlorine won’t reach the algae that have built up in your pump, filter, and pipes.

 You need to repeat these steps (with the exception of adding algaecide) until the algae are killed off.
 It can require multiple, back to back treatments, so be persistent and don’t skimp on the products or the elbow grease.

 If the algae still aren’t clearing up, pay us a visit at the Purewater water test lab.
 Your pool may have high phosphate levels which means you need to add an agent like Phos-Free into the equation.
 There can also be mechanical or filtration issues we need to look at.
 Our testing service and advice are always free